ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](cmedia/image42.png)

-In the Data module, scroll to the Bankid column and then select it.
-Select more options for the Bankid column and select Create navigation group.
+In the Data module

+- Scroll to the Bankid column and select it

+- Select more options for the Bankid column

+- Select Create navigation group.

 The default name will be Bankid since that is the name of the column we selected first.

 ![](cmedia/image43.png)